pizzimathy/cli-weather/README.md

 A simple client to get weather in your terminal.
 Working on a project but need to run across the street to Jimmy John's to get your food?
-Instead of looking up the weather online, just run `weather` from your terminal, and get instant and accurate location-based weather (current and 3-day forecast!).
+Instead of looking up the weather online, just run `weather` from your terminal and get instant, accurate location-based weather (current and 4-day forecast!).

 #### installation